Why did they kill off Colby in Yellowstone? Possible reasons explored

 "He’s a cowboy.
 Suffering’s the job.
 I just wish he would have suffered a little longer so I could say goodbye."

-This decision also showed how harsh life on the ranch can be.
 By taking away Colby—someone who was always there and reliable—the show made it clear how uncertain life in Yellowstone is.
 His death emphasized that staying alive often means paying a high price, both in terms of physical and emotional pain.

 Colby's death and the Dutton Ranch’s decline

-Colby’s death was more than just a personal loss; it showed the bigger problems facing the Dutton ranch.
+Colby’s death was more than just a personal loss; it revealed the bigger problems facing the Dutton ranch.
 With money troubles and the threat of losing their land, Colby’s death made it clear that the ranch was falling apart.

 Rip’s words, “Nothing’s OK.
 Not anymore,” made it clear how bad things had become.
 Losing Colby while trying to save the ranch was like the Duttons fighting to keep their family’s history alive, no matter the cost.
 From John Dutton’s death earlier in the season to Sarah Atwood’s end, the growing number of deaths showed that no one was safe—not even loyal people like Colby.